Quality Assurance

 How to balance Manual and Automated Testing

-Balancing both manual and automated testing involves recognizing the strengths and limitations of each method and combining them strategically.
+Balancing both manual and automated testing involves recognising the strengths and limitations of each method and combining them strategically.

 Automated testing is an excellent place to start if you want to handle repetitive tasks and ensure consistent quality across core functionalities.
 Manual testing takes centre stage for exploratory scenarios, user experience evaluations, and subjective assessments that require human intuition and creativity.